Three more Europeans exchanged for Iran's Assadi in prisoner swap

 The Gulf Arab country has good relations with both Iran and Western countries and has acted before as a mediator.

-After a stop in Oman and medical tests, the three will be flown to Belgium's military airport in Melsbroek.
-They are expected to arrive late Friday night or early on Saturday morning.
+After a stop in Oman and medical tests, the three were flown to Belgium's Melsbroek military airport.

+They arrived around 2:45 a.m.
+(0045 GMT) on Saturday and were greeted by Belgian Foreign Minister Hadja Lahbib, Belgium's Belga news agency reported.

-Belgian government officials said that officially there are still 22 Europeans in Iranian prisons, but that no more Europeans will be exchanged for Assadi.
+Belgian government officials said that officially there were still 22 Europeans in Iranian prisons, but that no more Europeans would be exchanged for Assadi.

 Iran has arrested dozens of foreigners and dual nationals in recent years, mostly on espionage and security-related accusations.
 Rights groups have criticised the arrests as a tactic to win concessions from abroad by inventing charges, an accusation Tehran denies.

-(Reporting by Charlotte Van Campenhout and Bart Biesemans, additional reporting by Louise Rasmussen from Copenhagen, Francois Murphy from Vienna and Dubai newsroom; Editing by Sudip Kar-Gupta and Hugh Lawson)
+(Reporting by Charlotte Van Campenhout, Bart Biesemans and Andrew Gray; Additional reporting by Louise Rasmussen in Copenhagen, Francois Murphy in Vienna and the Dubai newsroom; Editing by Hugh Lawson and Mark Potter)

 By Charlotte Van Campenhout